Ron Embleton (biography)Medium:

-Signature: Signed by ArtistThis is the Signed original Gouache painting by Ron Embleton.
+Signed by artist bottom rightThis is the Signed unique original Gouache painting by Ron Embleton.

 At precisely twelve noon on September 16, 1893 a cannon's boom unleashed the largest land rush America ever saw.
 Carried by all kinds of transportation - horses, wagons, trains, bicycles or on foot - an estimated 100,000 raced to claim plots of land in an area of land in northern Oklahoma Territory known as the Cherokee Strip.
 There had been a number of previous land rushes in the Territory - but this was the big one.